 What We Do

-Our shelter operates in a confidential (publicly undisclosed) location in a quiet residential neighborhood within the county of Barnstable, Massachusetts; however, it serves clients from across the Commonwealth of Massachusetts with a focus on Cape Cod and the Islands of Martha’s Vineyard and Nantucket.
+The shelter operates in a confidential (publicly undisclosed) location in a quiet residential neighborhood within the county of Barnstable, Massachusetts; however, it serves clients from all over the Commonwealth with a focus on Cape Cod and the Islands of Martha’s Vineyard and Nantucket.

 Our shelter emphasizes quality care, building the foundation for a better life for clients to ensure that they do not return to a home life threatened by violence.